sybrew/the-seo-framework/readme.txt

 	* TODO All admin actions have been moved into an admin action handler.
 		* This massively reduces the plugin memory heap size of this plugin on the front-end.
 	/
-	* TODO All front-end actions have been moved into an admin action handler (wasn't htis already the case?)
+	* TODO All front-end actions have been moved into a front-end action handler.
 		* This massively reduces the plugin memory heap size of this plugin on the back-end.
+	* The debug handlers no longer checks for function `__`, as it should already be present when The SEO Framework has been loaded.
+	/
+	* TODO The inpost metabox has been moved into a view file.
+		* This reduces memory usage on non-post edit pages.
+	/
+	* TODO The taxonomy and terms options output has been moved into a view file.
+		* This reduces memory usage on non-term edit pages.
+	* Method `get_latest_post_id()` now uses WP_Query instead of a direct database call.
+* **Other:**
+	* Cleaned up code.

 = 2.7.0 - Contemporary Aspiration =